Tangible Personal Property (TPP)

 Instructions for Zip Codes: Lessors will find a list of zip codes that fall under one of the four taxing jurisdictions located within Hillsborough County.
 Please file a separate Excel Tangible Template for each account that represents the individual taxing jurisdiction within Hillsborough County.
 The lessor must follow the zip code instructions to have your lessees' broken out into the proper millage districts.
 Otherwise, your lessees' will be placed in millage district TA (inside city limits).

 Once you have completed the Excel Tangible Template, please email it to the HCPA, at TPPLeasing@hcpafl.org.
-You will also need to submit the signature page of the HC-405 with all applicable information including your signature and any additional correspondence such as Letter of Authorization (LOA), Change of Address, and Bill of Sale.
+You will also need to submit the signature page of the HC-405 with all applicable information including your signature and any additional correspondence such as Letter of Authorization (LOA) or Bill of Sale.
 Your Tangible Personal Property Tax Return (HC-405) and template will be considered timely filed based upon the received date of your email.
 We suggest that you maintain a copy of the email for your records.

 Non-leasing Company Excel Template Instructions: Employing this template will assist the Tangible Personal Property Department in the efficient and accurate processing of your Tangible Personal Property Tax Return (HC-405).
 The Excel Tangible Template requires that the taxpayer provide a description of the property, the year acquired, and original installed cost of the property.

 Once you have completed the Excel Tangible Template, please email it to the HCPA, at TPPLeasing@hcpafl.org.
-You will also need to submit the signature page of the HC-405 with all applicable information including your signature and any additional correspondence such as Letter of Authorization (LOA), Change of Address, and Bill of Sale.
+You will also need to submit the signature page of the HC-405 with all applicable information including your signature and any additional correspondence such as Letter of Authorization (LOA) or Bill of Sale.
 Your Tangible Personal Property Tax Return (HC-405) and template will be considered timely filed based upon the received date of your email.
 We suggest that you maintain a copy of the email for your records.

 FREQUENTLY ASKED QUESTIONS